ray-project/ray/doc/source/rllib/package_ref/offline.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In order to mix different input readers with each other in different custom ratios, you can use the MixedInput reader.
-This reader is chosen automatically by RLlib when you provide a dict under the "input" config key that maps input reader specifiers to probabilities, e.g.:
+In order to mix different input readers with each other in different custom ratios, you can use the :py:class:`~ray.rllib.offline.mixed_input.MixedInput` reader.
+This reader is chosen automatically by RLlib when you provide a dict under the ``input`` config key that maps input reader specifiers to probabilities, e.g.:

 .. code-block:: python